auth0/auth0-spa-js/README.md

 });
 ```

-You can redirect users after logout:
+You can redirect users back to your app after logging out.
+This URL must appear in the **Allowed Logout URLs** setting for the app in your [Auth0 Dashboard](https://manage.auth0.com):

 ```js
 auth0.logout({